Obarun/66/doc/66-snapshot.md

 `%%livedir%%`, `%%system_log%%` and `$HOME/%%user_log%%` for regular users are not taken into account.

-The prefix `migrate@` is reserved for snapshot names used in automatic upgrade processes.
+The prefix `system@` is reserved for snapshot names used in automatic upgrade processes.
 Please consider to choose a different prefix for your personal snapshot names.

 #### Options